-RavenSpace was founded by UBC Press and developed with the participation of the University of Washington Press and the contributions of our partners.
+RavenSpace was founded by UBC Press and developed with the participation and contributions of our partners.
 RavenSpace is dedicated to a model of publishing that embraces collaboration, respects Indigenous protocols, and uses digital tools in imaginative ways to make knowledge accessible and shareable across communities and generations.

 Based on the Northwest Coast, RavenSpace draws inspiration from its birthplace.
 Raven appears in many Indigenous cultures and is a well-known and -loved figure in this region.
 Raven is a creator who brings light to the people and is a trickster who takes many shapes.
 Raven made the world by swapping and switching things around.
 He is a keeper of secrets, a guardian spirit, a mischief maker, and a teacher.